A Visit from the Hynes Family

 night with a hilarious show of the Philistines returning the Ark of the Covenant to Israel after God cast down their image of Dagon.
 The creativity that was displayed was unbelievable, and most of the stories ended with a burst of laughter!

-as in clearing the table, washing dishes, slicing fruit, carrying things from place to place, or Mr. Hynes decision to help us out tremendously by weed-eating our creek banks, there was always many willing hands extended to help share the load, which did indeed make light work!
+One particular blessing we received from the Hynes was their spirit of initiative.
+Whether is was in clearing the table, washing dishes, slicing fruit, carrying things from place to place, or Mr. Hynes decision to help us out tremendously by weed-eating our creek banks, there was always many willing hands extended to help share the load, which did indeed make light work!

 Thank you, Hynes family!
 May God bless you as you continue to live for Him and shine His light to the world!